kaos/ecapnp/README.md

    plain Erlang lists, where each list element's value follows the above rules.

+* `schemafile(set, FieldName, Value, Object) :: ok | list(Object)`

+   Write `Value` to `FieldName` of `Object`.
+In case the field is a list of objects, the `Value` should be number of elements to allocate for the list, and the result is a list of objects.
+   The implementation of other list types are incomplete at this moment.

 * `schemafile(schema) :: schema()`

    This returns the entire message schema.